utkarsh2102/CodeTesting/docs/NTCC.md

 **P.S.**: We'll be using `Python Programming` for using `text pattern matching`, the basics of which was covered in the first half.

+### `Setting up a Python as a Web Scraper`:

+Well, if you're a little acquainted with Python, you'd know that we'll have to use certain packages in order to attain the desired results.
+So here, we'd need two packages in order to scrape the require the web page,
+namely:
+- `requests`:
+   For making web request, through `HTTP`.

+- `BeautifulSoup4`:
+   For the conversion of required data into `HTML` and for it's further processing.

+We can use a simple `pip` command to install both the packages.

+`pip install request BeautifulSoup4`

+For now, we'd just need certain functions, like:
+- `get`
+- `RequestException`
+- `closing`
+- `BeautifulSoup`

+In a `Python shell`, we can run the following commands in order to `import` the above functions.

+- `from requests import get`
+- `from requests.exceptions import RequestException`
+- `from contextlib import closing`
+- `from bs4 import BeautifulSoup`